Taken for granted

 This photo was found online at Google Search.
 We are not told where it is, but it seems to capture the idea of carrying a "symbol" of death in a place of worship.

 Can you imagine that this is what the churches would look like if Jesus had been shot with a gun?
+(NOTE: Years later, going back to that Google Search site through the link above, I discovered that this photo has been removed from the hundreds that are still there.
+Hmmm.)

 Let's look at a little history to see if we can determine where the cross originated, or at least where it was before it became a symbol of Christianity.